 > Focus on the glow, but avoid skin texture

-A little pop of highlighter can really bring some life back into your skin.
+A pop of highlighter can really bring some life back into your skin.
 I don’t mean tin man level highlighter (unless that’s your style then you do you, obvs) but just a subtle soft glow will give you that healthy ‘I did actually sleep last night, I drink a lot of water and I eat kale’ look.
-If skin texture’s your issue then go for a highlighter that’s finely milled and doesn’t contain chunks of glitter as they can really emphasise skin texture.
+If skin texture’s your issue then go for a highlighter that’s finely milled and doesn’t contain chunks of glitter as they can really emphasise any texture.
+The one I always seem to go back to is the Becca Shimmering Skin Perfector Pressed in Pearl.
+It’s ridiculously expensive and hurts me a little just knowing how much I paid for a damn highlighter but the formula of this is like nothing else.
+I’ve never had any issues with it emphasising texture, it just leaves me looking healthy and glowy.

 > Spray like your life depends on it

-Face sprays are like little bottles of goodness sent to us from the makeup lords.
-Whether it’s before makeup to hydrate your skin, during foundation application to help it blend a little easier, or even afterwards to help all the products blend into each other and get rid of that powdered look.
-I carry a little bottle in my bag at all times for any top ups I may need during the day, and if I had to pick a favourite it would hands down be MAC Fix+.
+Facial sprays are like little bottles of pure magic and I could never be without them.
+Whether it’s before makeup to hydrate the skin, during foundation application to help it blend a little easier, or even afterwards to help all the products blend into each other and get rid of that overly powdered look you can get.
+I carry a little bottle in my bag at all times for any top ups on the go, and if I had to pick a favourite it would hands down be MAC Fix+.

 Are bad skin days something you have to battle, if so what are some of your tips?